matej-kotrba/musio/README.md

-recreated every time meaning it will animate from beginning, check it out, but still it would be nice if I managed to find a way to do it without using `keyed` and just update it accordingly, currently that does not animate the transition for some reason [] - show song requester when playing the song + in the delay [x] - Add loading state when joining to lobby
+recreated every time meaning it will animate from beginning, check it out, but still it would be nice if I managed to find a way to do it without using `keyed` and just update it accordingly, currently that does not animate the transition for some reason [x] - Add loading state when joining to lobby
-[] - Make leaderboards when not hitting the goal as temporary or somehow make it obvious that its not final and then show the current leaderboard whenever the game actually ends, then reset the player points [] - try to refactor how GuessingPhase works, the fallback especially [] - on leaderboards players are still not ordered by points
+[x] - Make leaderboards when not hitting the goal as temporary or somehow make it obvious that its not final and then show the current leaderboard whenever the game actually ends, then reset the player points [x] - on leaderboards players are still not ordered by points [] - show song requester when playing the song + in the delay [] - try to refactor how GuessingPhase works, the fallback especially [] - create new lobby component for displaying it when points limit was not reached, so basically for the temporary round lobby
+[] - fix game options slider value being written on top of slider thumb

 [] - now new lobby is created when hitting the rest endpoint, just check if the lobby exist there and create it only on join